redhat-developer/devfile/docs/devfile.md

 #### command

-The command to run in the dockerimage tool instead of the default one provided in the image.
+The command to run in the dockerimage component instead of the default one provided in the image.
+Defaults to null, meaning use whatever is defined in the image.

 `command`

 * is optional
 * type: `string[]`
+* default: `null`

 ##### command Type